blakehoosline/project3/README.md

 In the client terminal run ./client

-Then the game can be played by client choosing and server randomly choosing
+Then the game can be played by client choosing 1, 2, or 3 and server randomly choosing

 The server will acknowldge each move made and so will the client, the result of each game as well as the winner will be shown.